SuperZooper3/AVisualDataFormat/research/codebar/codebar.md

 - Processing data in a more global way is better than naively processing local data
   - Ex: to reduce errors, it would be better to scan chunks of rows at once rather than just single pixel slices
 - Strict data layouts make implementation easier
-  - The handoff is that there can be alot of wasted data
+  - The handoff is that there can be a lot of wasted data
 - Checksums / error correction codes need to have very large redundancy to be effective
-  - In our senario, checksums were simple enough than many random images had "valid" barcodes
+  - In our scenario, checksums were simple enough than many random images had "valid" barcodes
+- Rotating an image to scan it multiple times is computationally expensive

 ## The Specification